 Development of in vitro models skin for better understand the modifications during photo-aging induced by repetitive UV exposure.

-The development of new anti-aging products needs performant in vitro models mimicking morphological changes and physiological modifications appearing during skin aging.
+The development of new anti-ageing products needs performant in vitro models mimicking morphological changes and physiological modifications appearing during skin ageing.
 In order to have access to a simple model mimicking the epidermis ageing but in relation with a normal dermis, we have developed a new in vitro model of reconstructed skin comprising an aged epidermis covering a reconstructed dermis built with collagen and normal (young) fibroblasts.

 SEBO662 multilayers spontaneously differentiate into a sebaceous-like structure as shown by the strong polarized expression of the late sebaceous marker EMA, the overexpression of some lipogenic markers and lipid production on the upper side of the epithelium.

 https://www.bioalternatives.com/wp-content/uploads/2016/05/mw_Immortalized-sebocytes.jpg368655Guillaumehttps://www.bioalternatives.com/wp-content/uploads/2018/10/Logo-300x87.pngGuillaume2012-01-24 10:17:152018-10-24 22:03:29Immortalized sebocytes SEBO662 can spontaneously differentiate into a sebaceous-like phenotype when cultured as a 3D epithelium

 To assess whether the keratinocyte progeny of human embryonic stem cells (hESCs) could be used to form a temporary skin substitute for use in patients awaiting autologous grafts, we investigated the cells' capability of constructing a pluristratified epidermis.